Home Time Zones World India

 India’s Time Zone History

 India had multiple time zones in the past.
-In 1802, British astronomer John Goldingham at the East India Company established time in Chennai as GMT+5:30.
+In 1802, British astronomer John Goldingham at the East India Company established the time in Chennai as GMT+5:30.

 In 1884 two time zones were used in India: Calcutta Time (UTC+5:53:28) and Bombay Time (UTC+4:51:20)—just over an hour apart.
 Eventually, in 1905, the meridian near Mirzapur (82°33’E) was picked as the standard time for the whole country.
 This time zone was declared India Standard Time (IST) in 1947, though Calcutta Time was used until 1948 and Bombay Time until 1955.